 Discussions will be moderated by one or more technical experts who will be the ultimate arbitrator and refer any contentious issues to WG3/4.

-Regular summary monthly reports on progress will be provided to all group members, with additional highlight reports when there is a significant event (e.g. success or failure of a particular scheme under test)
+Plans for conducting VDES testbeds and the planned operational context and validation activities should be announced, and documented results of the testbeds should as soon as possible be reported on the IALA testbed website http://e-navigation.net (refer to IALA Guideline on The reporting of results of e-Navigation testbeds e-NAV14-17.1.7.1) A copy of the summary monthly reports and links to the locations containing the detailed testbed results will be provided on e-navigation.net.

-Plans for conducting VDES testbeds and the planned operational context and validation activities should be announced, and documented results of the testbeds should as soon as possible be reported on the IALA testbed website http://e-navigation.net (refer to IALA Guideline on The reporting of results of e-Navigation testbeds e-NAV14-17.1.7.1) and on the LinkedIn ‘e-Nav Test Beds’ subgroup under IALA http://www.linkedin.com/groups?gid=5068692.
-A copy of the summary monthly reports and links to the locations containing the detailed testbed results will be provided on e-navigation.net.
+A summary of analyses carried out and proposed new testbeds are included in the table in Annex A to this document.
+The table will be updated at each WG3/4 meeting.

-Definition of testbeds and operational scenarios to validte terrestrial VDES (Q3 2014)
+Definition of testbeds and operational scenarios to validate terrestrial VDES (Q3 2014)

 Parties willing to set up one or more testbed activities related to the development of VDES should seek to initiate such testbeds by Q3 2014 and, and should as a minimum: